 Peat as fuel was (also) needed for commercial production of sea-salt.
 The North Sea with a sodium-chloride percentage of ca. 3.5, provided an endless supply of salt.
 Of course, if you have saline peat, you can extract salt out of that too.
-But, most probably this type of commercial salt production was only introduced in the Early Middle Ages.
+But, most probably this latter type of commercial salt production was only introduced in the Early Middle Ages.
 Before that, peat was solely or primarily used as fuel.
 Fuel to produce, as said, sea salt at first.
-Later, during the Roman Period, this fuel was also used for the production of allec ‘fish sauce’ and related garum, and for the production of lime, needed for stone constructions.
+Later, during the Roman Period, this fuel was also used for the production of allec ‘fish sauce’ and related garum, and for the production of lime needed for stone constructions.
 Perhaps salt was needed for tanneries too.
 Sea salt was being produced in the Early Iron Age at for example De Panne in present-day Belgium and at Monster in present-day the Netherlands.

-To date no archaeological indications exist salt was being produced commercially above the river IJ, nor in the terp (i.e. artificial dwelling mound) regions of Germany and of the Netherlands before the Early Middle Ages.
+To date no archaeological indications exist salt was being produced commercially above the River Oer-IJ, nor in the terp (i.e. artificial dwelling mound) regions of Germany and of the Netherlands before the Early Middle Ages.
 Also, peat cutting started only at the end of, or after, the Roman Period.
 And besides, dried dung provided the terp dwellers of the north with fuel for heating and craft already.
 So, maybe there was lesser need to cut peat large-scale.
-At the salt marshes of northern Germany and of the Netherlands cows and cow-dung was available in abundance.
+At the salt marshes of northwestern Germany and of the Netherlands cows and cow-dung was available in abundance.
 Above that, dung was not needed to fertilize the land, since tidal marshlands were fertilized through regular flooding by the sea.
 Dried dung as fuel is by the way exactly how it is still being used to heat houses and trekking lodges at higher altitudes in Nepal, where trees are scarce too.
-And, in the treeless Nordfriesland, cow dung was still being dried for fuel by Warft (i.e. terp) dwellers of e.g. Hanswarft, Germany well into the ’50s of the last century.
+And, in the treeless, barren Nordfriesland, cow dung was still being dried for fuel by Warft (i.e. terp) dwellers of e.g. Hanswarft, Germany well into the ’50s of the last century.
 A region where people still live at the tidal marshlands.